COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Iowa/README.md

 02/10/25: Updated file 2 to clean Disability Status observations in newly received 2024 data request.

 02/28/25: Modified code to export non-derivation output.
 Added headers, footers, and notes in each do file.

+03/11/2025: Updated the code to create an alternate output for HMH with State_leaid included with the full 6 digits reported in NCES.